zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/temporary-table-schema-name.md

 ```

 ## Purpose
 In very rare occasions, you may need to specify a schema name.
-By example, when also using `UsePermanentTable` option.
+For example, when also using `UsePermanentTable` option.